J. Cole: Early life

 Jermaine Lamarr Cole was born on January 28, 1985, at an American military base in Frankfurt, West Germany.
-His father is an African American veteran, who served in the U.S. Army, and his mother, Kay, is a European American who was a postal worker for the United States Postal Service.
+His father is an African American veteran, who served in the US Army, and his mother, Kay, born in Michigan, is a white American who was a postal worker for the United States Postal Service.
 Cole's father later abandoned the family during his youth.
 At the age of eight months his mother moved with him and his older brother Zach to the United States, to Fayetteville, North Carolina.
 Cole grew up in a multi-ethnic environment, and when asked about how closely his ethnicity impacts him, Cole commented, "I can identify with white people, because I know my mother, her side of the family, who I love.
 But at the end of the day, [I've] never felt white.
 I can identify [with white people] but never have I felt like I'm one of them.
-I identify more with what I look like, because that's how I got treated [but] not necessarily in a negative way".
+I identify more with what I look like, because that's how I got treated [but] not necessarily in a negative way."
 During his youth, Cole expressed an affinity for basketball and music, and served as a first-chair violinist for the Terry Sanford Orchestra until 2003.

 Cole began rapping at the age of twelve, and saw it as an ideal profession in 2000, when his mother purchased an ASR-X musical sampler as a Christmas gift.
 During this period, Cole heightened emphasis on improving his production skills, later beginning initial production under the pseudonym Therapist.
 Cole later collaborated with local group Bomm Sheltuh, rapping and producing as a member of the group.
 Cole can be seen in the crowd of the 2006 documentary Dave Chappelle's Block Party.

 Upon graduating high school with a 4.2 GPA, Cole decided that his chances of securing a recording contract would be better in New York City.
 He moved there and accepted a scholarship to St. John's University.
 Initially majoring in computer science, Cole later switched to communications after witnessing the life of a lonely computer science professor.
 At the college, Cole was the president of Haraya, a pan-African student coalition.
 He graduated magna cum laude in 2007, with a 3.8 GPA.
 Despite graduating, Cole would officially receive his degree during a homecoming concert in 2015, revealing that he had owed money for a library book, causing the university to hold back from granting him his degree.

 Cole later worked in various part-time jobs in Fayetteville, including a working ad salesman for a newspaper, a bill collector, a file clerk, and a kangaroo mascot at a skate rink.

+His mother struggled with addiction after his stepfather left.